|

 No 4 piston must move downward on induction; No 2 piston can

-be moving upward on compression or exhaust.
-Table 1 shows
+will be moving upward on compression or exhaust.
+Table

-that is, they are 180 degrees apart.
-Each arrangement gives
+are evenly distributed, that is, they are 180 degrees apart.

 |